-The status of this risk was moved to RED following a discussion about this risk at the

-June 2013 meeting of the Audit Committee.
+The status of this risk was moved to RED following a discussion about this risk at the June 2013 meeting of the Audit Committee.
 Consideration was given to reducing the risk score to 6 (AMBER) in the light of the above progress at the Audit Committee meeting in March 2015.
 However it was decided to retain the current score at 9 (RED).

-Change to Risk Score: Gross Risk Score (assuming no Risk Appetite (Willing to accept): Amber to Red (June 2013) mitigation): Low Medium High Audit Committee decided to maintain Risk Score at 9 RED (4 March 2015) 9
+Change to Risk Score: Risk Appetite Amber to Red (June 2013) (assuming no mitigation): (Willing to accept): , Low Medium High Audit Committee decided to maintain Risk Score at 9 RED (4 March 2015) 9